 Some experts suggest that the discount reflects illiquidity of the underlying assets, management fees, transaction costs and the difficult of valuing NAVs accurately.

 A key issue with CEF investing is that a discount can persist for years at a time.
-So even if you find a significant discount there is no guarantee that you will be able to sell for a profit.
+Even if you find a significant discount there is no guarantee that you will ever be able to sell for a profit.

 It’s for this reason that many hedge funds implement mean reversion strategies by using Z scores to find CEF discounts that are deviating from average values.

-As a rule, closed end fund discounts narrow during bullish environments and get wider during market stress.
-Therefore, they can be used as a guide to the current nervousness in markets.
+Closed end fund discounts narrow during bullish environments and get wider during market stress.
+Therefore, they can be used as a guide to the current nervousness in stock markets.